There are lots of facts and myths about skim milk.

 Whole milk contains a range of naturally occurring fat-soluble vitamins and these include;

-- Vitamin D: Whole milk is one of the few dietary sources of vitamin D.
+- Vitamin D: Whole milk is one of the few natural dietary sources of vitamin D.

-- Vitamin E: This doesn’t get mentioned a lot, but whole milk also contains a small amount of tocopherol (vitamin E) which works as an antioxidant to protect lipids (fats) in food/the body.
+- Vitamin E: This doesn’t get mentioned a lot, but whole milk also contains a small amount of tocopherol (vitamin E), which is lost to the production of skim milk.
+However, milk only contains minimal levels of the vitamin (10).

 There is just one problem; all these vitamins are fat-soluble.

-Manufacturers must (by law) fortify skim milk with synthetic vitamin D to make up for this loss.
-Additionally, some producers may also fortify their milk with vitamin A – it is their choice.
+Manufacturers fortify skim milk with synthetic vitamin A and D to make up for this loss.

 On average, the skim milk in this study contributed 1.3% of the RDA for vitamin A per 244 ml serving.